qq1012510777/cuDFNsys/README.md

 In reality, multiple fracture famlies might be observed. _cuDFNsys_ is able to load the fracture data in which multiple groups exist.

+The directory _GenMultipleFamilies_ shows how to generate multiple families of fractures.

 <p align="center">
   <img width="300" src="https://github.com/qq1012510777/cuDFNsys/blob/main/moive_particlesII.gif">
 </p>